 Our province's GHG emissions were 75 million tonnes in 2015, according to Canada's National Inventory Report 2017 - a reduction of 0.7 per cent from 2014.
 This represents approximately 10 per cent of Canada's emissions, which are approximately two per cent of global emissions.

 Saskatchewan's White Paper on Climate Change, released October 2016, outlined the principles of the province's approach to climate change, including a focus on both mitigation and adaptation in response to the challenges by a changing climate.

 This white paper emphasized that effective approaches to GHG mitigation stem from technological innovation.
 Further, efforts must be made to adapt to the impacts of climate change.
 Taken together, both approaches form a practical long-term strategy for managing this issue and balancing environmental and economic goals.

-Following the White Paper, Saskatchewan is developing its own plan to reduce greenhouse gas emissions while minimizing costs to industry and households.
+Following the White Paper, Saskatchewan developed its own plan to reduce greenhouse gas emissions while minimizing costs to industry and households, titled Prairie Resilience: A Made-in-Saskatchewan Climate Change Strategy.
 Our resilience and readiness-based strategy will reduce greenhouse gas emissions more effectively than a carbon tax, while addressing the complex challenges presented by a changing climate.

 Saskatchewan is already expanding the use of renewable energy sources, investing in innovative technologies such as carbon capture and storage, and making good decisions in the management of our forests, fields and waterways.